capture-the-flag/capture-the-flag-2017/index.md

 ## Active players

 An active player must be wearing a WARRIOR SASH.
 This distinguishes players from the thousands of other participants that have no idea what the hell is going on.
+Players will also have no idea what's going on, but in a different way.

 Pick up your WARRIOR SASH at your team's base.
 They're reversible, wear it with YOUR TEAM's BATTLE CRY facing out, obviously.